music reviews

 Legalize It, Peter Tosh (1976)

 Peter Tosh’s first solo album occupies a hallowed place in the history of roots reggae.
 The title track and the audacious cover art of Tosh kneeling in a field of ganja are perhaps too memorable.
 The album is much more than an advocacy platform for weed.
-Tosh’s impressive stylistic and thematic range is on full display—the sneering “Burial,” the (bouncy!) mama’s lament “What’cha Gonna Do,” and the soulful warning “Till Your Well Runs Dry” stand out—but his characteristic defiance is the thread that runs through it all.
+Tosh’s impressive stylistic and thematic range is on full display—the sneering “Burial,” the (bouncy!) mama’s lament “What’cha Gonna Do,” and the soulful warning “Till Your Well Runs Dry” stand out, but every track is solid—but his characteristic defiance is the thread that runs through it all.
 The defiance is different in quality than Marley’s—more militant, to be sure, but also more aware of the creative possibilities of juxtaposing sweet melodies and raw anger.
-Tosh’s talent meshes perfectly with Marley’s unparalleled anthemic instinct and Bunny Livingston’s gentle sincerity, and in an ideal world we would speak of the Wailers in the same breathless breath as we do the Beatles.
-But we live in a world in which artistically magical relationships fall apart and people die before their gifts are exhausted.
+Tosh’s talent meshes perfectly with Marley’s unparalleled anthemic instinct and Bunny Livingston’s gentle sincerity, and in an ideal world we would speak of the Wailers in the same breathless breath as the Beatles.
+But we live instead in a world in which artistically magical relationships fall apart and people die before their gifts are exhausted.
 Okay.
-Sometimes a thing of unique beauty stands on the ashes.
-9 ↑
+Sometimes a thing of unique beauty survives the ashes.
+10

 The Ghost of Tom Joad, Bruce Springsteen (1995)